Freddie Bartholomew: Enlistment and aftermath

 World War II military service interrupted Bartholomew's career even further.
 He enlisted in the U.S. Army Air Forces on January 13, 1943, at the age of 18, and worked in aircraft maintenance.
 During training he fell and injured his back, was hospitalized for seven months, and was discharged on January 12, 1944.

 He had one film role in 1944, in the low-budget comedy The Town Went Wild.
 The film reunited him with Jimmy Lydon, with whom he had starred in Tom Brown's School Days, Naval Academy, and Cadets on Parade.
 This ended up being Bartholomew's penultimate film performance, and his last for seven years.
 His efforts to revive his film career were unsuccessful; and efforts performing in regional theaters and vaudeville did not spark a comeback either.

 After distressing experiences including a devastating auto accident and performing unsuccessfully in a play in Los Angeles, in 1946 Bartholomew married publicist Maely Daniele.
 Daniele, six years his senior, was a twice-divorced woman, and his marriage to her caused a serious and permanent rift with his aunt, who moved back to England.
 The marriage was not a happy one.

-In 1946 he was in a radio play in an episode of Inner Sanctum Mystery.
+In 1946, he was in a radio play, in an episode of Inner Sanctum Mystery.
 In 1947, he appeared as himself in a five-minute cameo in the otherwise all-black musical film Sepia Cinderella, relating his post-war efforts to have a successful vaudeville routine and telling a few gags onscreen.
-He spent most of 1948 touring small American theaters, and in November 1948 left without his wife for an Australian tour as a night-club singing, patter, and piano act.
+He spent most of 1948 touring small American theaters, and in November 1948, left without his wife for an Australian tour as a nightclub singing, patter, and piano act.